 The penalties for failing to appear as required after release can be severe, including a fine, imprisonment, or both.
 Federal law provides that any term of imprisonment for failure to appear must run consecutively (meaning additionally) to any other criminal sentence.

 Finding yourself in jail on DUI charges can be a frightening experience.
-If you have been arrested or charged with DUI, or you want to be sure of your rights in case such an event occurs, you can consult with an experienced DUI attorney where you live (note that DUI laws can vary significantly between jurisdictions).
-You can also find more introductory articles on this topic in FindLaw’s DUI section.
+If you've been arrested or charged with DUI, or you want to be sure of your rights in case such an event occurs, you may want to speak with an experienced DUI attorney right away.